Glottography/tutorials/README.md

 5. [Data curation](curation/index.md)
    Combine the digitised language polygons with their attributes and metadata to create a CLDF dataset ready for upload to Glottography.

----

-## How to use
-- Click any link above to open the tutorial.
-- You can also navigate via the sidebar in GitHub when browsing this repo.